Travel Accessories for Packing Light

-For the last Max and I have been travelling full-time with 40L backpacks, the ultimate challenge of packing light.
+For the last two years Max and I have been travelling full-time with 40L backpacks, the ultimate challenge of packing light.
 The first question everyone asks us is 'how do you fit everything into your backpack?!'
 Well firstly, we became really good at detaching ourselves from 'stuff' while we were saving for our trip.
 But the real key to success was finding some travel accessories which take up less space and have multiple uses.

 So without further ado, here are our favourite travel accessories that every minimalist packer needs.